screenshot of a water map in the hydro portal with numbers showing the water depth and a ship symbol

 The Hydro Portal: digitally networked, securely planned

-The HPA Hydro Portal is a new digital tool for viewing, exploring, and exporting nautical depth data.
-It makes it easy and safe to plan and manage vessel movements.
+The HPA Hydro Portal is a new digital tool for viewing, exploring and exporting nautical depth data.
+It makes it easy to plan and navigate vessel movements safely.

-The Queen Mary 2 visiting the Hafengeburtstag in Hamburg.
-Even complicated ship calls can be precisely organized and managed with the help of the Hydro Portal.
+The Queen Mary 2 visiting the harbour birthday in Hamburg.
+Even complicated ship calls can be precisely organised and managed with the help of the Hydro Portal.

 The Queen Mary is a welcome guest in Hamburg.
-When a pilot steps onto the bridge of such a large, incoming ship, he needs to know whether the required minimum depth is available at all times in order to navigate the ship safely into port.
-The necessary data is provided by sounding ships - they regularly probe the bottom of the Elbe and detect obstacles and changes.
-In the past, this data was recorded and documented in sounding plans for the Nautical Center.
-Since June 2022, we have been providing all sounding data digitally in our modern Hydro Portal.
+When a pilot steps onto the bridge of such a large, incoming ship, he needs to know whether the required minimum depth is available at all times in order to navigate the ship safely into the harbour.
+The necessary data is provided by sounding vessels - they regularly probe the bottom of the Elbe and detect obstacles and changes.
+In the past, this data was recorded and documented in sounding plans for the Nautical Centre.
+Since June 2022, we have been making all survey data available digitally in our modern Hydro Portal.

-The basis of the water depth display in the Hydro Portal is the sounding of the water bed.
+The basis of the water depth visualisation in the Hydro Portal is the sounding of the water bottom.
 Five sounding vessels are deployed daily in the Port of Hamburg for this purpose.

-Passage planning is an important aspect when ships enter and leave the Port of Hamburg - it forms the basis for carrying out precise maneuvers with regard to the clearance heights of bridges and depths of the water.
-Sounding data is essential for planning; only with its help can an ocean liner such as the Queen Mary park at Grasbrook without any problems.
-For example, areas that are too shallow for a ship to maneuver are shown in red.
-Areas that can be navigated without any problems are shown in blue - they mark the safe water depths.
+Passage planning is an important aspect when ships enter and leave the Port of Hamburg - it forms the basis for carrying out precise manoeuvres with regard to the clearance heights of bridges and depths of the water.
+Survey data is essential for planning; only with its help can an ocean liner such as the Queen Mary park at Grasbrook without any problems.
+For example, areas that are too shallow for a ship to manoeuvre are shown in red.
+Areas that can be manoeuvred without any problems are shown in blue - they mark the safe water depths.

 Who can use the Hydro Portal?